Home » Blog » Yoga Travel » Ultimate Yoga Retreat Packing List: What to Wear (+ Outfits)

 • Quick-drying travel towel

-• Underwear and pyjamas, or preferred sleepwear
+• Underwear and pajamas, or preferred sleepwear

 • Sandals